zac-heisey/socal-elite/_posts/2017-01-15-r-torticollis-plagiocephaly.markdown

 date: 2017-01-15 00:00:00 Z
 categories:
 - services
-service: Torticollis and Plagiocephaly Treatment (Point Loma Only)
+service: Torticollis and Plagiocephaly Treatment
 subtitle: and Plagiocephaly Treatment
 layout: default
 modal-id: "-torticollis-plagiocephaly-treatment"
 img: torticollis-plagiocephaly.jpg
 thumbnail: torticollis-plagiocephaly-thumbnail.jpg
 alt:
 description: Many parents are not sure what to do when their child is diagnosed with Torticollis or its associated conditions.
 Regardless of the patient’s age, physical therapy is the primary treatment for all forms of torticollis.
 Torticollis can present